Carmen: Synopsis, Character Map

 Don José

 I don’t want to.
-I’m not leaving.
-You’ll go to your new lover.
+You will go to your new lover, won’t you?

 Micaëla